schmir/bbfreeze/README.rst

   bbfreeze into your setup.py.

-bbfreeze works on windows and UNIX-like operating systems. bbfreeze has been tested with python 2.4, 2.5 and 2.6. bbfreeze will not work with python versions prior to 2.3 as it uses the zipimport feature introduced with python 2.3.
+bbfreeze works on windows and UNIX-like operating systems. bbfreeze has been tested with python 2.4, 2.5, 2.6 and 2.7 bbfreeze will not work with python 3 or higher.

 Contact Information
 -------------------